wakaloka/winden-docs/docs/advanced/worker.md

 docker compose -f docker-compose.yaml -f docker-compose.prod.yaml up --build -d
 ```

-The following list is the description of the placeholders on the command above:
+The following lists are the descriptions of the placeholders on the commands above:

 - `__WORKER_DOMAIN__` is the domain name of your Worker service.
 For example, `worker-1.your-domain.com`.
 - `__APP_SECRET__` is the random string token used by the Queue Pool Service.